emadunan/nd0067-c4/README.md

 A Full-Stack web application where visitors can freely register without charges and post their feeds in the web application.
 The application consists of an Express API runs on Nodejs runtime and an Angular frontend application.

+Here is the link for the frontend [Udagram Application](http://udagram222.s3-website-us-east-1.amazonaws.com).

 ### Dependencies

 ```